labcin-ufes/PAD-UFES-20/README.md

 # PAD-UFES-20 repository

-This repository contains the code related to the `PAD-UFES-20` dataset, which is available for download on[zenodo.org](https://zenodo.org/record/3903894#.XvZu8HVKiUk)
+This repository contains the code related to the `PAD-UFES-20` dataset, which is available for download on [zenodo.org](https://zenodo.org/record/3903894#.XvZu8HVKiUk)
 <hr>

 ## Sanity Check